HadeelAls618/Electricity_Demand_Predictor/README.md

 - A **Streamlit application** visualizes forecasted electricity demand for different locations in NYC.
 - The application features an interactive **map** where the size of circles represents demand at specific locations.
 - Users can explore electricity demand variations across locations in real-time,
-- you can acess the app [here](https://electricitydemandpredictor-3gaww4pzqsw6orh3vnkc4f.streamlit.app/)
+- you can access the app [here](https://electricitydemandpredictor-3gaww4pzqsw6orh3vnkc4f.streamlit.app/)

 ### **Monitoring Dashboard**
 - A separate **Streamlit dashboard** monitors model performance on an hourly basis.